 One more thing I want to mention before getting into the mechanics of getting into currently not collectible status is that currently not collectible status can be used to reinstate a taxpayer’s passport if their passport has been revoked or denied.

-Internal Revenue Code Section §7345 plainly states that if a taxpayer has “seriously delinquent tax debt” — which is defined as an assessed tax greater than $50,000 that is in collections — then the IRS will let the State Department know about this, and the State Department then has the right to deny, revoke, or limit a taxpayer’s passport.
+Internal Revenue Code Section §7345 plainly states that if a taxpayer has “seriously delinquent tax debt” — which is defined as an assessed tax greater than $50,000 (note that this figure is adjusted for inflation each year, and the 2023 amount is $59,000) that is in collections — then the IRS will let the State Department know about this, and the State Department then has the right to deny, revoke, or limit a taxpayer’s passport.

 So that can be a big deal, and we often get inquiries from individuals who are out of the country who have large federal tax debts, and they’re freaking out about the passport issue because passports expire every 10 years, and if the IRS has certified their tax debt to the State Department, they may not be able to get their passport renewed.

 But check this out from the Internal Revenue Manual:

 “The IRS has exercised discretion to exclude debts that are currently not collectible due to hardship.
 The IRS will reverse the certification of seriously delinquent tax debt and notify the State Department within 30 days if a certified taxpayer is later determined to be currently not collectible due to hardship.”

 So this is basically saying that if a taxpayer who has passport troubles due to their more than $50,000 ($59,000 in 2023) in tax debt gets in currently not collectible status then these passport issues can be dealt with by getting in currently not collectible status.